 - Undercook your pasta - I tend to do this in all my recipes to allow it time to bubble away in the sauce and take on flavour without overcooking.

 Why pasta water is your best friend for aglio e olio!

 You'll hear me harp on about the magic that is pasta water in 99% of my recipes.
 It really is a key ingredient in every sauce I make.
 The starch left behind in the water acts as a thickening agent and helps sauces cling to the pasta.
 I couldn't make a sauce without it.

 When I cook pasta I never EVER drain it in a colander, I always transfer it directly to the sauce using a spider strainer.
 That way the pasta pot full of starchy water is left there for you to ladle in as you need.
 Pasta water is a key ingredient in aglio e olio and make sure you give it a really good whisk when you add it to the oil.

 Want some other sauces to try?

-If you loved this and want to try a different version check out this cheesey aglio e olio I made for Yealands wines.
-For some other amazing vegetarian pastas check out my creamy tomato pasta sauce, my cacio e pepe with olives and basil or my creamy roast garlic and lemon pasta sauce.
+If you loved this and want to try a different version check out this cheesy aglio e olio I made for Yealands wines.
+It has parmsean cheese added for a non traditional twist!
+For some other amazing vegetarian pastas check out my Creamy Lemon Pasta, my Creamy Mushroom Pasta with Olives or my Best Broccoli Pasta.

 Made this recipe and loved it?